Cession of NOC Executive Committee to discuss 2019 European Games in Minsk

 The President expressed his dissatisfaction with the performance of HC Dinamo Minsk that suffered a series of bad losses in the KHL championship.
 “They did win in Sochi, but this only suggests that they can play but do not,” he said.

 The head of state also stressed that the national athletics, rhythmic gymnastics and judo teams failed to show good results at the recent world championships.
 “What do we spend the money on?”
 Aleksandr Lukashenko wondered.

 “You have time to adjust, change coaches if needed.
 If you want to win in sport, you have to be ahead of others.
 The heads of the sports federations will be held accountable for the lack of progress.
 You may ask for money if you have a promising athlete or a coach.
 We will allocate the necessary funds and then we will ask for the result.
 Stop complaining about some reorganization, a change of generations.
 Money will be available only for an athlete or a coach.
 This is my stringent requirement to the National Olympic Committee and the government.
 If there is a result, come and ask whatever you need,” the President said.

 The head of state noted that he has to hear out excuses after every unsuccessful performance.

 “Don’t you think we pay too much attention to the athlete’s anxiety during the competitions?
 Athletes feel less nervous when well-prepared,” the President said.

-Alexander Lukashenko drew the attention of Sports Minister Alexander Shamko to the need to focus on the results of athletes in 2018 with a view to spotting those who can perform well at the 2019 European Games.
+Aleksandr Lukashenko drew the attention of Sports Minister Alexander Shamko to the need to focus on the results of athletes in 2018 with a view to spotting those who can perform well at the 2019 European Games.
 “If these athletes achieve nothing next year, there will be no one to rely on in 2019,” the head of state said.